The desert is an intensely harsh place. Seldom are animals suitable for living in deserts due to their severe heat and inherent dryness.

 6. Viceroy Butterfly

-Similar to the monarch butterfly, the viceroy butterfly is a North American species that is found in arid environments.
-Its wingspan is around 3 inches, and it is orange with black stripes.
+Like the monarch butterfly, the viceroy butterfly is a North American species found in arid environments.
+Its wingspan is around 3 inches, and orange with black stripes.

 The viceroy butterfly differs from the monarch in size and has a distinct black-striped pattern on its wings.